RikVoorhaar/website/_posts/2021-08-29-python-docx.md

 simple workaround to what we're trying to do: we can simply modify the text of the first _run_ in the paragraph, rather than clearing the entire paragraph and adding a new one.
-This in fact also works for editing the first paragraph, where before we had problems with disappearing textboxes:
+This in fact also works for editing the first paragraph, where before we had problems with disappearing text boxes:

 ```python